Health in Your 70s

 You'll want to be especially aware of your bones now.
 A combination of aerobic exercise (such as walking) and strength training (lifting small hand weights) can help maintain and improve bone mass.
 Be sure to get plenty of calcium and vitamin D, as well.
 If you already have osteoporosis, talk to your health care professional about what types of exercises you can safely do.
 Preventing falls is important at any age, but particularly now when a fall-related fracture can mean months of recovery and additional risks for your health.
 Take steps to prevent falls (and thus fractures) by creating a fall-proof environment—remove throw rugs, cords and clutter from around your house—and be cautious when doing physical activities.

 You'll probably notice some changes in your vision.
 Dry eye (caused by hormonal changes following menopause that affect the quality and quantity of tear production in your eye) often becomes a problem for women in their 70s.
 Reduce the effects of this condition by drinking plenty of fluids and limiting the amount of time you spend in front of the computer and television.
 Ask about available treatment options for dry eye.
-See your eye specialist for screenings for glaucoma, cataracts and macular degeneration once every one to two years.
+See your eye specialist for screenings for glaucoma, cataracts and macular degeneration annually.
 Research suggests that a diet high in fruits and vegetables can be very helpful in keeping your eyes healthy and your vision sharp.